GeForce 8 series: 8800 GTX / 8800 Ultra

 The 8800 Ultra, retailing at a higher price than the 8800 GTX, is identical to the GTX architecturally, but features higher clocked shaders, core and memory.
-Nvidia told the media in May 2007 that the 8800 Ultra was a new stepping, creating less heat therefore clocking higher.
-Originally retailing from $829, most users thought the card to be a poor value, offering only 10% more performance than the GTX but costing hundreds of dollars more.
+Nvidia told the media in May 2007 that the 8800 Ultra contained updated hardware that created less heat and therefore could run faster.
+Originally retailing from $829, many reviewers and users thought the card to be a poor value, offering only 10% more performance than the GTX but costing hundreds of dollars more.
 Prices dropped to as low as $200 before being discontinued on January 23, 2008.
 The core clock of the Ultra runs at 612 MHz, the shaders at 1.5 GHz, and finally the memory at 2.16 GHz, giving the Ultra a theoretical memory bandwidth of 103.7 GB/s.
 It has 2 SLI connector ports, allowing it to support Nvidia 3-way SLI.
 An updated dual slot cooler was also implemented, allowing for quieter and cooler operation at higher clock speeds.